'Linking Our Lives'

 Reaping a Golden Harvest Award, the Diane Ying film Linking Our Lives pays tribute to a Taiwanese scholar who inspired a generation.

 Lucie Cheng – May Her Spirit Live OnBy Fiona Chou

 From CommonWealth Magazine (vol. 494 )

-Linking Our Lives – Lucie's Life Exploration, a documentary film directed by CommonWealth Magazine editor-in-chief Diane Ying about the life of her close friend, pioneering social scientist Lucie Cheng, has won the 2012 Golden Harvest Award for best documentary.
+Linking Our Lives – Lucie's Life Exploration, a documentary film directed by Editor-in-Chief at CommonWealth Magazine Group Diane Ying about the life of her close friend, pioneering social scientist Lucie Cheng, has won the 2012 Golden Harvest Award for best documentary.

 Cinematographer Liao Pen-jung, one of the jurors, recalls that even during the first round of deliberations, Linking Our Lives deeply impressed the entire jury panel, who felt moved by the film's meticulous efforts and the depth of its message.